dmbarbour/Sirea/README.md

 Here `Maybe a` represents activity of the signal.
 The signal is `Nothing` while inactive.

 This is very generic.
-It allows me to represent continuous, time-varying values such as the position of a thrown baseball over time (including interpolation).
+It allows me to represent continuous-varying values such as the position of a thrown baseball over time (including interpolation).
 It's actually a bit too generic, since it also lets me represent _semantic garbage_ such as instantaneous, discontinuous values.

 Unfortunately, while continuous-varying signals are expressive, they are also expensive, and a lot of algorithms on them are non-deterministic (e.g. Euler method for integrals).